Knowledge Center

 What to pay attention to instead.

-Track how you feel, not how it looks — and know the change starts in the center, under your hips, where the load concentrates.
-That's where support fades first, whether or not the surface shows it yet.
+Track how the bed feels under you, not how it looks — and know the change concentrates where the repeated load is greatest, in the usual sleeping area under the hips.
+That's where support tends to fade first, whether or not the surface shows it yet.

 In short.

-- Support is structural — the center holding your hips up — not a surface look.
+• Support is structural — the build holding up the heaviest part of you — not a surface look.

-- It fades gradually as the core fatigues, with no single breaking point.
+• It can fade gradually as the most-loaded area changes, with no single breaking point.

-- A visible sag is the late stage, not the first sign.
+• A visible sag is typically the late stage, not the first sign.

 Related questions.